fufako/MarioCard/README.md

 # MarioCard
 Web app created using React. <br/>
-The purpose of this game is to get points by clicking on an image but don't click on any more than once
+The purpose of this game is to get points by clicking on an image but don't click on any more than once.

 ## Features